Amosel/imessage-exporter/imessage-exporter/README.md

 # Binary Documentation

-The `imessage-exporter` binary exports iMessage data to `txt` or `html` formats.
+The `imessage-exporter` binary exports iMessage data to `txt`, `json` or `html` formats.
 It can also run diagnostics to find problems with the iMessage database.

 ## Installation